2017 Keynote Speaker

-Alison Cuddy is Associate Artistic Director with the Chicago Humanities Festival.
-Alison joined the CHF staff in May 2014.
-Before coming to the Festival, she spent more than 10 years at WBEZ 91.5 FM, the NPR affiliate in Chicago.
+Alison Cuddy is the Associate Artistic Director of the Chicago Humanities Festival, the largest and longest running festival of arts and ideas in North America.
+Before joining CHF, she spent more than 10 years at WBEZ 91.5 FM, the NPR affiliate in Chicago.
 There she helped launched Odyssey, a nationally syndicated talk show of arts and ideas, hosted the morning newsmagazine Eight Forty-Eight and reported on arts and culture.